cozy/cozy-ui/react/NestedSelect/NestedSelect.md

     },
     letterOption('C', 'is for crayon'),
     letterOption('D', 'is for Drums !'),
     letterOption('E. A very long option, that should be ellipsed.
-And it goes on, and on...'), letterOption('F'),
+And it goes on, and on...', 'Its description is also very long and will be ellipsed.
+E is the 5th letter from the roman alphabet...'), letterOption('F'),
     letterOption('G'),
     letterOption('H', 'H for hero', 'hero'),